yun-liu/DEL/README.md

 ### Citations

-If you are using the code/model/data provided here in a publication, please consider citing our paper:
+If you are using the code/model/data provided here in a publication, please consider citing:

     @conference{liu2018deep,
       title={{DEL}: Deep Embedding Learning for Efficient Image Segmentation},